anorderh/kaggle-node/README.md

 } as DatasetQueryOptions);
 ```

+To learn more about filtering options, check out [DatasetQueryEnums.ts](src/enums/DatasetQueryEnums.ts).

 To interact with datasets, use the associated handle string.
 This can be found from parsing the dataset's URL or accessing the `ref` property within a dataset search response.

 If you would like to specify versioning, append a `versions` clause followed by the version number.
 To learn about a dataset's versioning,